-Prior to the Companies Act 2006 coming into full effect on 1st October 2009, companies were restricted to a maximum amount of share capital they could issue.
-This was known as the authorised share capital, which was stated in the company’s constitution.
-Companies registered under the 2006 Act are not required to have this provision in their articles.
+Prior to the Companies Act 2006 coming into full effect on 1st October 2009, companies were registered under the Companies Act 1985 and restricted to issuing a maximum amount of share capital at any given time.
+This was known as authorised share capital, which was expressly stated in the company’s constitution.
+Companies registered under the 2006 Act are not required to have this provision in their articles of association.

 Amend or remove authorised share capital by resolution

 This can be done at a general meeting as well as by written resolution.
-The company director(s) must also deliver a copy of the resolution and new articles to Companies House.
-This must also be done within 15 days of the resolution being passed.
+The company director(s) must deliver a copy of the resolution and new articles to Companies House within 15 days of the date on which the members’ resolution is passed.

 Include authorised share capital by resolution

-The director(s) must also file a copy of the resolution and new articles with Companies House within 15 days of the resolution being passed.
+The director(s) must also file a copy of the resolution and new articles at Companies House within 15 days of the date on which the members’ resolution is passed.
 The director(s) should keep a copy of the new articles and the resolution at the company’s registered office or SAIL address with the statutory records and registers.

 Rapid Formations Admin Portal

-Certain Information and documentation can also be delivered to Companies House electronically via WebFiling or by using Rapid Formations Online Admin Portal.
+Certain information and documentation can be delivered to Companies House electronically via WebFiling or by using Rapid Formations Online Admin Portal.
 Our free software filing system is available to all limited companies and Limited Liability Partnerships (LLPs) registered in the UK.
-This allows you to update company details online, view statutory filing deadlines and deliver annual returns.
+This allows you to update company details online, view statutory filing deadlines and deliver annual confirmation statements.
 This will also allow you to file copies of resolutions and new articles whenever required.
 To find out how to access or register for this service, please click here.